philrz/super/docs/language/data-types.md

 <error(string)>
 ```
 First-class errors are particularly useful for creating structured errors.
-When a Zed query encounters a problematic condition,
+When a SuperPipe query encounters a problematic condition,
 instead of silently dropping the problematic error
 and logging an error obscurely into some hard-to-find system log as so many
 ETL pipelines do, the Zed logic can